 I realized I would have to spend money (money we didn’t have) to save money, and it just didn’t make sense.

-Once your application is processed (including paperwork with your child’s birth certificate and recent pay stubs), The Cloth Diaper Foundation will loan out 12 diapers per child for the cost of shipping.
+Once our application to the Cloth Diaper Foundation was processed, The CDF loaned us 12 diapers per child for the cost of shipping.
 My family received 24 diapers—12 for each of our girls.

-Sometimes the foundation will send new diapers, but they mostly send out gently-used diapers.
-They rely solely on donations from cloth diaper companies and individuals who want to spread “cloth love” to other mamas.
+Sometimes diaper foundations will send new diapers, but they mostly send out gently-used diapers.
+They rely on donations from cloth diaper companies and individuals who want to spread “cloth love” to other mamas.

-The goal of the program is that parents will use the diapers CDF loans out while slowly building their own stashes, as their income allows.
-Parents will then return the diapers to CDF.
+The goal of these programs is that parents will use the loaned diapers while slowly building their own stashes, as their income allows.
+Parents will then return the diapers for other families to use.

-As more people are finding out about CDF, other organizations like it are popping up all over North America.
+As cloth diapering has gained more popularity, organizations like the Cloth Diaper Foundation are popping up all over North America.

 Giving Diapers, Giving Hope started in early 2011 as another diaper-lending organization for low-income families.
 Cloth diapering mom Kristen McCarthy began the program after losing her job and house and finding herself in a tough financial situation.